mnot/I-D/http-proxy-problem/draft.md

-One example of many is when a remote village shares a proxy server to cache content, thereby helping to overcome the limitations of their Internet connection.
-TLS-protected HTTP traffic cannot be cached by intermediaries, removing much of the benefit of the Web to what is arguably one of its most important target audiences.
+One example of many is when a remote village shares a proxy server to cache content, thereby helping to overcome the limitations of their Internet connection. "https://" traffic cannot be cached by intermediaries, removing much of the benefit of the Web to what is arguably one of its most important target audiences.